BLOG

 Who pays shipping costs under FOB shipping?

 Under FOB shipping, the payment of shipping costs depends on the specific terms negotiated.
-If the agreement states FOB shipping point, the buyer pays the shipping costs once the goods are loaded onto the vessel.
+If the agreement states FOB shipping, the buyer pays the shipping costs once the goods are loaded onto the vessel.
 Conversely, if it states FOB destination, the seller assumes the shipping costs until the goods reach the specified destination.
 Clear communication about these terms is critical to avoid misunderstandings.

 What does FOB shipping point mean exactly?

-FOB shipping point means that the transfer of ownership and risk for the goods occurs once they are loaded onto the shipping vessel at the seller’s location.
-Consequently, the buyer becomes responsible for shipping costs, freight insurance, and any risks during transit.
+FOB shipping point means that ownership and risk of the goods transfer once the seller loads them onto the shipping vessel at their location.Consequently, the buyer becomes responsible for shipping costs, freight insurance, and any risks during transit.
 This term signifies that the seller’s responsibility ends at the shipping point, and the buyer takes on all liabilities moving forward.